The High Commissioner (novel): Background

 Cleary says he got the idea for the novel from meeting an Australian policeman he knew walking out of Australia House in London one day.
 He was on six months leave but Cleary wondered what if he had come to arrest the Australian High Commissioner for murder.

 He wrote it in London over three months.

 Opening

-The first sentence of the books was: The Premier said, "We want you to go to London and arrest the High Commissioner for murder."
+The first sentence of the book was: The Premier said, "We want you to go to London and arrest the High Commissioner for murder."
 This opening garnered much critical praise and a striking first sentence would become a feature of the later books in the series.

 Reception

 The novel was a best seller and turned into a 1968 film, Nobody Runs Forever, starring Rod Taylor as Malone.
 It led to a sequel, Helga's Web, and a whole series of Scobie Malone novels.